Gerardo-rios/reservation-admin/README.md

 # reservation-admin
-Frontend Admin for reservation app that is part for ioet university 2.0
+Frontend Admin for reservation system.

-This project is a court administration application developed with Next.js 14.
+This project is an app administration application developed with Next.js 14.

 ## Prerequisites